fizzwidget/faction-friend/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+8.0.1 - 2018/08/14
+- Oops.
+The version released as "8.0" didn't include the v8.0 TOC update and readme content.
+This one does.

+v.
 8.0 - 2018/08/13
 - Updated for WoW Patch 8.0 and Battle for Azeroth.
 - Fixed issue where "paragon" factions (those that allow additional gain past exalted for extra rewards) kept getting marked as inactive.